netropy/fpintro/ch2_expressions.md

 * Lists may contain lists.
 * In Clojure, a list is constructed as `(list ...)` with elements separated by a space.
 * In Scala, a list is constructed as `List(...)` with elements separated by a comma.
-* In Scala, functions and operators are usually written in lower case, while data types (eg. Int, Boolean, List...) are written in upper case.
+* In Scala, functions and operators are usually written in lower case, while data types (eg. `Int`, `Boolean`, `List`...) are written in upper case.
-* Creating a list is itself an expression with `list/List` as operator followed by the list elements as operands.
+* Creating a list is itself an expression with `list` or `List` as operator followed by the list elements as operands.

 ___Further Reading:___